 GAIA Herbs Rapid Relief Gas & Bloating.
 I had high hopes for this because it said rapid relief, but to be honest I didn’t feel 100% rapid relief.
 It did make me burp a ton, which was a good sign that my body was getting rid of the extra air.
 I’ll admit burping in public is less embarrassing than tooting so that was a plus!

 Kor Shots Black Magic Charcoal – This little shot seemed like a good fit because it has charcoal, which is supposed to help with gas.
 I didn’t mind the taste, but I honestly didn’t see any relief after taking this.
+(This product is no longer available on their website.)

 So as you can probably tell, I definitely don’t have all the answers and I still struggle with travel bloat, but I have done quite a bit of research and have some good tips to share.
 Hopefully, these tips will help all of us!